tsaito-git/tea/README.md

+##Measuring Turbulent Gas Flux using True Eddy Accumulation (TEA)

-This repository contains Python code for measuring turbulent gas fluxes using the true eddy accumulation (TEA) technique.
-The code accompanies the submitted paper "[Your Paper Title Here]" and provides tools for data processing, flux calculation, and visualization.
+This repository contains code for measuring turbulent gas fluxes using the true eddy accumulation (TEA) technique.
+The code accompanies a submitted paper and provides tools for data processing and flux calculation.